Barton Williams

-Barton Williams (born September 20, 1956 in Mare Island, California) is an American former hurdler.
-He attended California Polytechnic State University (Cal Poly-San Luis Obispo) from 1975–1979.
+Barton Williams (born September 20, 1956) is an American former hurdler.
+He attended California Polytechnic State University from 1975 to 1979.
 Williams is one of Cal Poly's all-time greatest track and field athletes.

 Career

 Barton Williams is a member of the U.S. Track & Field and Cross Country Coaches Association NCAA Division II Track & Field Athlete Hall of Fame.

-Bart Williams represented the U.S. in 10 international competitions, held several CAL POLY School records, including one NCAA Division II 400IH record.
-He also was recipient of the 2005 Distinguished alumnus Cal Poly Track & Field Award and California State Assembly Resolution Award For Outstanding Athlete 1979.
+Bart Williams represented the U.S. in 10 international competitions and held several Cal Poly school records, including one NCAA Division II 400 m hurdles record.
+He was also a recipient of the 2005 Distinguished Alumnus Cal Poly Track & Field Award and the California State Assembly Resolution Award for Outstanding Athlete in 1979.
 Williams was the cross country running coach at Vallejo High School in Vallejo, California.
 He has coached track at Contra Costa College in Richmond, CA.